AnPay/Templates/transformers.md

 48. What does strong off-diagonal attention indicate?
 49. Why does multi-head attention improve expressivity?
 50. How does GQA improve inference efficiency?
+🧠 HARD LEVEL QUESTIONS (Set 1)
+🔥 Attention Math + Behavior
+51. If all Q and K vectors are identical, what will the attention matrix look like after softmax?
+What will be the output?

+52. If Q and K are orthogonal for all token pairs, what happens to attention distribution?

+3. Consider removing the scaling factor √dₖ.
+Instead, you initialize weights with smaller variance.
+Will that fully solve the problem?
+Why or why not?

+4. Why is softmax applied row-wise and not column-wise in attention?

+5. If we replace:

+softmax(QKᵀ)

+with:

+(QKᵀ) / T

+(average instead of softmax), what breaks?

+🔥 Multi-Head + Representation
+6.

+Suppose all attention heads learn identical projections.
+What does multi-head attention reduce to?

+7.

+Why is concatenation used after multi-head attention instead of averaging heads?

+8.

+Can multi-head attention be simulated by a single head with larger dimension?
+If yes, why still use multi-head?

+🔥 Positional Encoding / RoPE
+9.

+Why does RoPE allow better extrapolation to longer sequences compared to learned positional embeddings?

+10.

+In RoPE, what happens if you apply rotation to V as well?
+What breaks?

+11.

+Why does RoPE encode relative position information implicitly?

+🔥 KV Cache + Inference (VERY IMPORTANT FOR YOU)
+12.

+During decoding, why does attention complexity per token reduce from O(T²) to O(T)?

+13.

+If KV cache is not used, what is the exact redundant computation happening?

+14.

+In GQA, how does sharing K/V across heads affect attention quality vs efficiency tradeoff?

+15.

+Why does KV cache size become a bottleneck for long-context LLMs?

+🔥 Numerical / Shape Reasoning
+16.

+Given:

+B = 1
+T = 1024
+h = 32
+d_head = 128

+Estimate memory required for attention matrix (QKᵀ) in float16.

+17.

+Why does Flash Attention reduce memory without changing mathematical output?

+🔥 Training Stability
+18.

+Why do Transformers without normalization fail to train beyond a few layers?

+19.

+Why is label smoothing important specifically for sequence models?

+20.

+What happens if residual connections are removed entirely?

+🔥 Conceptual Traps
+21.

+Does attention actually “focus” on words like humans do?
+Or is that an interpretation artifact?

+22.

+Why is attention not symmetric even though it uses dot products?

+23.

+If we shuffle tokens after embedding but before attention, what happens (with and without positional encoding)?

+24.

+Can attention weights alone fully explain model predictions?

+25.

+Why do early layers show diagonal attention while deeper layers show more complex patterns?